Choosing An Air Compressor For Your Commercial Van In 2022

 The Ford Transit

-The 2022 Ford Transit is available with a 3.5L PFDi V6 gas engine with 275 hp and 260 lb-ft of torque, or a 3.5L EcoBoost V6 engine with 310 hp and 400 lb-ft of torque.
+Specifications for the 2024 model have yet to be released, but the 2023 Ford Transit cargo van is available with a 3.5L PFDi V6 gas engine with 275 hp and 260 lb-ft of torque, or a 3.5L EcoBoost V6 engine with 310 hp and 400 lb-ft of torque.
 The Transit is also available in three body lengths, two wheelbases, and three roof heights.
 The Transit has a rear-wheel-drive layout, but its engine layout is perhaps a little more innovative than the competition, mostly due to the EcoBoost engines.

 The Ford E-Transit